rlucente-se-jboss/luminoth-ubi/README.md

 `demo`.

 # RHEL 8 with container tools
-RHEL 8 includes Openshift Container Initiative (OCI) compliant tools to enable building containers on a RHEL 8 server.
+RHEL 8 includes Open Container Initiative (OCI) compliant tools to enable building containers on a RHEL 8 server.
 These containers can be run directly using the `podman` tools or imported into a registry and run on OCP.
 This set of commands will show how to build the container on RHEL 8, push to a public container registry,